sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 # SSELFIE Studio

 ## Overview

-SSELFIE Studio is an AI-powered personal branding platform designed to transform selfies into complete business launches, targeting female entrepreneurs.
-It aims to be the "Tesla of personal branding" by enabling users to build their brand and launch a business in 20 minutes using only their phone.
-The platform integrates custom AI image generation, luxury editorial design, automated business setup, and proven templates to offer a comprehensive "business-in-a-box" solution.
-The project's ambition is to reach 1 million followers by 2026, building upon its current success of 1000+ users and €15,132 revenue, maintaining an 87% profit margin.
+SSELFIE Studio is an AI-powered personal branding platform designed to transform selfies into complete business launches for female entrepreneurs.
+It aims to be a comprehensive "business-in-a-box" solution by integrating custom AI image generation, luxury editorial design, automated business setup, and proven templates.
+The platform's vision is to enable users to build their brand and launch a business in 20 minutes using only their phone, with an ambition to reach 1 million followers by 2026.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture

-**Frontend:**
+### Frontend
 - **Framework:** React 18 with TypeScript (strict mode).
 - **Bundler:** Vite.
 - **Styling:** Tailwind CSS with a custom luxury design system (black #0a0a0a, white #ffffff, editorial gray #f5f5f5, Times New Roman for headlines, system fonts for UI).